If you’re unsure where to start or what to include in your entry-level college grad resume, we’re here to help!

 If you’ve held at least one internship that’s relevant to your degree and career goals, there’s no reason to also include a list of the courses you took.
 Employers will value your internship experience over the stuff you learned in the classroom any day of the week.
 However, if you did not intern, include a list of the 400-level courses you took that are most closely tied to your job goals to show hiring managers what subjects you’re familiar with.

-The format of your entry-level college grad resume will depend upon the information you have to work with.
+The format of your entry-level college-graduate resume will depend on the information you have to work with.
 If you have a ton of great internship experience, highlight that just below your professional summary and education sections.
-If you didn’t hold any jobs that were related to your future career, play up other information instead, such as the high-level courses you took or major projects you participated in, academic or athletic honors you received, or extra-curricular activities that demonstrate your leadership skills.
+If you didn’t hold any jobs that were related to your future career, play up other information instead, such as the high-level courses you took, major projects you participated in, academic or athletic honors you received, or extra-curricular activities that demonstrate your leadership skills.
 In Nicholas’ case, we divided his experience into two categories so his relevant internships took the spotlight.

 Help employers get a better understanding of the industries and work environments you were exposed to by including a line that describes each company with which you held an internship.
 If you’re tight on space, feel free to eliminate this information for your summer jobs that aren’t related to your current career goals.
 You can also omit this information from your internships if they were all held at companies with big, well-known brand names.